 Finally you have the all important Search feature that provides clean results filtered by sites, files and people.

 Though the app isn’t a beta version, Microsoft says that it is open to suggestions and feedback.
-This can be done via in-app Shake, UserVoice, and Twitter posts [email protected] and @Office365.
+This can be done via in-app Shake, UserVoice, and Twitter posts to @SharePoint and @Office365.